Global Symposium and Course: Human Sciences and The Future of Architecture

 - Participate in facilitated breakout sessions to share ideas and questions about symposium themes; Share your work (optional)

-- Pre-Course Remote Meeting scheduled for June/early July 2026, for all remote participants; Facilitated by course director and selected faculty members
+- Pre-Course Remote Meeting scheduled for early Fall 2026, for all remote participants; Facilitated by course director and selected faculty members

 - Post-Symposium free access, with your own password, to recorded sessions (videos) for 6 months after the program ends;